Home | Research | Publications | Awards | Teaching Experience | Contact |

 September 2020 – October 2022: freelance lecturer, teacher, and tutor:

-- Business English courses, online, for the staff of a major dairy company, a product manager, and the director of an engineering business (all from the Greater Hamburg area), and for an engineer/technician, a medical research assistant, and a marketing executive from across Germany.
+- Business and conversational English courses, online, for the staff of a major dairy company, a product manager, and the director of an engineering business (all from the Greater Hamburg area), and for an engineer/technician, a medical research assistant, and a marketing executive from across Germany.

 April – July 2020: Guest Professor of English, Department of English and American Studies, University of Hamburg, Germany.
 Full-time professorial teaching cover at undergraduate and postgraduate level.
 Courses designed and taught: